chkp-guybarak/terraform-azure-guy-test1/modules/vmss_new_vnet/README.md

 # Check Point CloudGuard VMSS Module - New VNet

-This Terraform module deploys Check Point CloudGuard VMSS solution into a new VNet in Azure.
+This Terraform module deploys Check Point CloudGuard VMSS solution into a new VNet in azure.
 As part of the deployment the following resources are created:
 - Resource group
 - Virtual network